 In 2003, Rosalind worked as the Director of the center continuing its mission at a smaller location until 2006.

 In 2008, Rosalind and Jabir meet with many of the new Iraqi refugees.
 Seeing a growing need for a refugee center to reopen, Rosalind joined Jabir in his efforts to obtain funding for a new refugee center.

 In 2012, Rosalind assisted in hiring staff and creating Management and Operations Resources.
-She is serving as Board Vice-President.
+She is serving as Board Secretary.

 Sabaa received her Master’s degree of Education in Early Childhood from Grand Canyon University in 2016.
 She is also currently working on her Doctoral degree in Education, Organizational Leadership at Grand Canyon University, and is expected to Graduate in 2024.
 She has experience working with refugees by working as an Arabic interpreter and as a teacher.